 Frederic Remington's major paintings were tributes to the Wild West of fantasy.
 They drew on the artist's experiences for their sense of place and authentic details, but on his imagination for their subject matter.
 Remington's achievement was to fuse observation and imagination so seamlessly that his contemporaries assumed he had actually witnessed what he portrayed.

-Remington had been exhibiting in major art shows since 1888, and was seeking recognition as not just an illustrator, but an artist in the recognized sense of the term.
-He made the breakthrough he was seeking in 1895 when he turned to sculpting, which he excelled at and which earned him the critical respect for his work that he strived for.
+Remington had been exhibiting in major art shows since 1888, and was seeking recognition as not just an illustrator, but as an artist in the recognized sense of the term.
+He made the breakthrough he was seeking in 1895 when he turned to sculpting, at which he excelled and which earned him the critical respect that he strived for in his work.
 He completed twenty-two sculptures, many which became the defining masterpieces of the Western art tradition.

-By 1900 Remington had returned to painting and he began to experiment with impressionism.
+By 1900 Remington had returned to painting and he was influenced by impressionism.
 His technique evolved dramatically the last five years of his life as he rejected the crisp linear illustrator style to concentrate on mood, color and light - sunlight, moonlight, and firelight.
 His later oils are consistent with his conclusion that his West was dead.
 So he painted impressionistic scenes in which the West, now entirely confined to memory, was invested with a poetry and mystery the present could not touch.
 He died at the age of 48, a victim of appendicitis.